cabforum/smime/SBR.md

   ii. who signs and submits a Subscriber Agreement on behalf of the Applicant, and/or iii. who acknowledges the Terms of Use on behalf of the Applicant when the Applicant is an Affiliate of the CA or is the CA.

-**Application Software Supplier**: A supplier of Internet browser software or other relying-party application software that displays or uses Certificates and incorporates Root CA Certificates.
+**Application Software Supplier**: A supplier of Internet browser software or other relying-party application software such as mail user agents (web-based or application based) and email service providers that process S/MIME Certificates.

 **Attestation Letter**: A letter attesting that Subject Information is correct written by an accountant, lawyer, government official, or other reliable third party customarily relied upon for such information.